Skip to main content Skip to main navigation

 Activism trails run throughout Sherbrooke Forest.

 Whenever you’re visiting our national parks and state forests, please always check changes to trail conditions, and weather warnings, before beginning your walk.
-Be sure to take enough water, and wear suitable clothing for the conditions.
+Be sure to take enough water and wear suitable clothing for the conditions.

 Architectural Node

-COMING SOON
+Activism Node - COMING SOON

 The ngurrak barring Architectural Nodes are collaborative explorations of the themes of the walk through an Indigenous lens, crafted by First Peoples design studios, Djinjama and COLA Studio.